 Doctor's Notes on Finger Sprain

-Many physicians consider a finger sprain to be an injury to ligaments (or to tendons); they are graded 1-3, (grade 1 - ligament fibers are stretched, grade 2 - fibers are partially torn, grade 3 - ligament is completely torn).
+Many physicians consider a finger sprain to be an injury to ligaments (or to tendons); they are graded 1-3, (grade 1 ligament fibers are stretched, grade 2 fibers are partially torn, and a grade 3 ligament is completely torn).
 Signs and symptoms of a finger sprain include

 Pain : Test Your IQ of Pain QuizQuestion